The LACI success story

 Why is LACI going electric?

 Los Angeles is a drivers’ city, and to promote the importance of transitioning to electric vehicles, the Los Angeles Cleantech Incubator (LACI) has electrified 14 parking spots in their lot and intends to double that number in the coming years, while also adding DC fast charging to their portfolio.

 LACI shares their vision that over the next ten years, the changes people will see in transportation will be greater than at any other time since people had cars.
 Right now in California, there's a regulated percentage for new development of EV charging.
 Beyond that, employees appreciate companies making commitments to sustainability, by improving the environment for them and their families.
+As Ben Stapleton, Chief Partnerships Officer at LACI shared:

 "A great way to demonstrate that is by installing EV charging at the closest points to your building so you encourage employees to buy EVs.
 I think that we all need to take our part in how we’re currently addressing mobility options because we are severely polluting our environment right now.
-We have to make up for this." - Ben Stapleton, Chief Partnerships Officer LACI
+We have to make up for this."

 The role of charging infrastructure in driving mobility